luishernandez019/Odoo-Technical-Test/README.md

-# odoo-technical-test
+# Odoo Technical Test
-A static HTML page built with Bootstrap for Odoo technical test and based in a mock up.
+A static HTML page built with Bootstrap for Odoo technical test and based in a previous given mock up.